When to Report Abuse and Neglect

 Embed the Code of Conduct into ongoing performance reviews.
 Continue to discuss and reference the Code of Conduct with staff and volunteers.
 Include their compliance in performance reviews, reinforcing the importance of upholding the Code of Conduct.

 Ensure all staff understand their responsibilities and know how, when, and to whom to address or report concerns.
-Use discussions about the Code of Conduct to confirm your staff and volunteers’ knowledge on reporting, including reporting all breaches of the Code of Conduct.
+Use discussions about the Code of Conduct to confirm your staff and volunteers’ knowledge of reporting requirements, including reporting all breaches of the Code of Conduct.
 Use staff meetings or other supervision periods to clarify any specific questions about reporting protocols, and to outline the steps that were taken upon receiving reports.

 Reporting